richardturnnidge/agon-docs/docs/mos/Keyboard.md

 Keys located on an extended keyboard number pad area are indicated with (pad).

 NOTE: There are a few gaps, so there may be more keys as not every keyboard has been tested.

+(break) is included as per original BBC Micro keyboard, but will not be found on most modern keyboards.

 ## Method  4 - [`mos_editline`](./API.md#0x09-mos_editline)